 Download the Citizen Science app and use the Eyes on the Lake feature to reporting your sightings today!
 Doing so helps us catch new infestations of these plants before they spread.
 If you think you’ve seen these plants, please contact us.
 It is also helpful for us to receive reports of “absences” -- anywhere you haven’t seen these plants.
 You can also explore our pages on Eurasian watermilfoil and curlyleaf pondweed to learn more about these aquatic invasive plants and how to identify them.

 If you’d like to get more involved in the Eyes on the Lake program and help us with more regular surveying and reporting, organized surveys and even hand-pulling of aquatic weeds, you can join us for an official Eyes on the Lake training.
 During these trainings you’ll get a chance to step through our identification guide using real plants in our “lab”.
 We’ll also take you out in the field for about an hour to conduct a field survey and get you some experience in looking for these plants in a real-life setting.
-View our schedule of upcoming Eyes on the Lake trainings for 2017.
+View our schedule of upcoming Eyes on the Lake trainings.